mmouterde/sqlite-replication/README.md

 ```

 ## Client Replication process
-A replication starts with sending local changes to the server then getting changes from the server.
+A replication starts by sending local changes to the server then getting changes from the server.
 By the way, server could fix conflicts and include merged documents during the pull step.
 - Push Data
-  - get a batch of documents where `updatedAt` > last `updateAt` pulled (+ offset), this including deleted documents.
+  - get a batch of documents where `updatedAt` >= last `updateAt` pulled (+ offset), this including deleted documents.
   - call fetchPush() hook to push them to the server.
 Each document includes a `_forkParent` property with a stringify version of the last server version known, to allow to the server to know changes at the property level.
   - loop until all documents are sent.
 - Pull Data